yhfie/tix/README.md

 ---

-migration: add soft deletes to a certain table
+migration: add soft deletes to a certain table:

 `php artisan make:migration add_deleted_at_to_orders_table --table=orders`